tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/9-pipe-wrapFn.md

 <div class="chip">Challenge #9</div>

-The goal of this serie of 3 pipe challenges is to master PIPES in Angular.
+The goal of this series of 3 pipe challenges is to master PIPES in Angular.

-Pure pipe are a very useful way to transform data from your template.
-The difference between calling a function and a pipe is that pure pire are memoized.
-So they won't be recalculated every change detection cycle if the inputs hasn't changed.
+Pure pipes are a very useful way to transform data from your template.
+The difference between calling a function and a pipe is that pure pipes are memoized.
+So they won't be recalculated every change detection cycle if their inputs haven't changed.

 ## Information: